Tamong/melon-api/README.md

 - Uses Cheerio for HTML parsing and web scraping
 - Written in TypeScript
 - Runs on Bun runtime for optimal performance

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Note:** While this code is MIT licensed, usage of this API to access Melon's data is subject to the legal disclaimer below.

+## Legal Disclaimer

+This project is not affiliated with, endorsed by, or in any way officially connected to Melon Music or Kakao M Corp.

+**Important Notice:**

+- This API relies on web scraping techniques as Melon does not provide a public API
+- The functionality may break if Melon changes their website structure
+- This project may be discontinued at any time if requested by Melon
+- Users of this API should review Melon's Terms of Service before use
+- Use responsibly and avoid excessive requests that could impact Melon's services

+By using this API, you acknowledge and accept these limitations and risks.